RouxRC/gazouilleur/LIST_COMMANDS.md

   + `twitter <text> [--nolimit] [--force] [img:<url>]`

      > Posts &lt;text&gt; as a status on Identi.ca and on Twitter.
-Include up to 4 images with img:&lt;url&gt; for the cost of a single link. --nolimit overrides the minimum 30 characters rule. --force overrides the restriction to mentions users I couldn't find on Twitter.
+Include up to 4 images with img:&lt;url&gt; at no character cost. --nolimit overrides the minimum 30 characters rule. --force overrides the restriction to mentions users I couldn't find on Twitter or already included in the conversation for answers.
      > > restricted to /TWITTER

-  + `answer <tweet_id> <@author text> [--nolimit] [--force] [img:<url>]`
+  + `answer <tweet_id> [--nolimit] [--force] [img:<url>]`

-     > Posts &lt;text&gt; as a status on Identi.ca and as a response to &lt;tweet_id&gt; on Twitter. &lt;text&gt; must include the @author of the tweet answered to except when answering myself (see twitter command's help for other options).
+     > Posts &lt;text&gt; as a status on Identi.ca and as a response to &lt;tweet_id&gt; on Twitter. &lt;text&gt; must not include anymore the @author of the tweet answered (see twitter command's help for other options).
      > > restricted to /TWITTER

   + `answerlast <text> [--nolimit] [--force] [img:<url>]`